foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_grp.rst

-- ``in``, ``out``, ``weights`` and ``bias`` tensors must be valid (see :ref:`mli_tnsr_struc`) and satisfy data requirements of the used version of the kernel.
+- ``in``, ``out``, ``weights`` and ``bias`` tensors must be valid (see :ref:`mli_tnsr_struc`) and satisfy data requirements of the selected version of the kernel.

 -  Shapes of ``in``, ``out``, ``weights`` and ``bias`` tensors must be compatible, which implies the following requirements:

     - ``in`` and ``out`` are 3-dimensional tensors (rank==3).
-Dimensions meaning, and order (layout) is aligned with the used version of kernel.
+Dimensions meaning, and order (layout) is aligned with the specifc version of kernel.

     - ``weights`` is a 4-dimensional tensor (rank==4).
 Dimensions meaning,
-      and order (layout) is aligned with the used kernel.
+      and order (layout) is aligned with the specific kernel.

     - ``bias`` must be a one-dimensional tensor (rank==1).
 Its length must be equal to :math:`Co` (output channels OR number of filters).